On this page

-The disease is caused by the fungus-like organism Bremia lactucae and is found wherever lettuce is grown, with lettuce being the principle host.
-The pathogen has also been reported to infect several other hosts, but these pathogenic strains appear to be host specific and do not infect lettuce.
-Regarding the lettuce pathogenic strains, there exists many races of the pathogen and each race is pathogenic on specific cultivars of lettuce.
+The disease is caused by the fungus-like organism Bremia lactucae and is found wherever lettuce is grown, with lettuce being the principal host.
+The pathogen has also been reported to infect several other hosts, but these pathogenic strains appear to be host-specific and do not infect lettuce.
+Regarding the lettuce pathogenic strains, there exist many races of the pathogen and each race is pathogenic on specific cultivars of lettuce.
 The pathogen thrives under cool moist conditions and produces an abundance of short-lived spores, which are quickly dispersed during periods of high moisture.
 In contrast to other species of downy mildew in other cropping systems, Bremia lactucae does not appear to be soilborne.

 There are a number of fungicides that are effective against downy mildew.
 Products such as mefenoxam and fosetyl-al have long been used for disease control, but new chemistries are being developed as well.
 Most studies show the common occurrence of fungicide resistance development in local strains of Bremia, therefore, all product use should be accompanied by a robust program of fungicide resistance management.
 Several low toxicity products exhibiting anti-fungal properties and/or induction of plant host defense responses, such as lipopeptides, have also been shown to be effective and are being used increasingly.
 Before using any product to control downy mildew on lettuce, check product labels and restrictions and consult with your local Extension Specialists and Pest Control Advisers.